Senate Joint Resolution No. 5

 WHEREAS, a 39% increase is projected in youth JTPA Title IIB funding.

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE AND THE HOUSE OF REPRESENTATIVES OF THE STATE OF MONTANA:

-BE IT FURTHER RESOLVED, that the 55th Legislature encourage the use of certain JTPA youth funds to be targeted to serve at-risk youths and juvenile offenders.
-Funding transfers between JTPA programs for at-risk youths and juvenile offenders should be completed at the federally established maximum levels to address geographic areas of the state where additional or supplemental juvenile programs are needed.
+BE IT FURTHER RESOLVED, that the 55th Legislature encourage the use of certain JTPA youth funds to be targeted to serve at-risk youth and juvenile offenders.
+Funding transfers between JTPA programs for at-risk youth and juvenile offenders should be completed at the federally established maximum levels to address geographic areas of the state where additional or supplemental juvenile programs are needed.
 Areas served should be determined by the Private Industry Councils, based on recommendations from the Youth Justice Advisory Council.
-The Private Industry Councils should have performance standards to address the needs of youth at risk and of juvenile offenders, as identified by the Youth Justice Advisory Council.
+The Private Industry Councils should have performance standards to address the needs of youth at risk and juvenile offenders, as identified by the Youth Justice Advisory Council.
 Any increases in JTPA Title IIB funding should target those areas.